espruston/PumpControls/README.md

 ```

 Initializes vector used to set motor speeds.
 Is called by startup().
 Should always be called before first call to setSpeed().

+#### Notes:

+* pumpControllerV1 is currently not formatted as a plugin for MicroManager.
+It is important not to install the .jar into the mmplugins folder as it will break your MicroManager GUI.

+* All calls to a method within the Pumps class will automatically log to your MicroManger CoreLog, located in MicroManager-1.4/CoreLogs.
+This should make debugging much easier for developers.